David M. Friedman: Post-Ambassador career

+On June 13, 2023, Friedman endorsed Trump for President.

+Alongside Mike Pompeo, Friedman featured in the 2023 documentary Route 60: The Biblical Highway, directed by Matt Crouch.

+In June 2024, Friedman published One Jewish State: The Last, Best Hope to Resolve the Israeli-Palestinian Conflict, with a foreword by Mike Pompeo.
+The book outlines his response to the two-state solution and proposes a variant of the one-state solution as a more viable alternative for resolving the conflict.

+On October 13, 2025, Friedman and current US Ambassador to Israel Mike Huckabee performed a rendition of Lynyrd Skynyrd's hit song Sweet Home Alabama in Jerusalem but with changed lyrics that promote Zionism and the city itself.
+Friedman played guitar while Huckabee played bass.

 Personal life

 Friedman is an Orthodox Jew and is fluent in Hebrew.
 He has been married to his wife, Tammy Deborah Sand, since 1981.
 They have five children and seven grandchildren.
 Friedman's daughter, Talia Friedman, immigrated to Israel and officially became an Israeli citizen on August 15, 2017.
 In 1984, Friedman met President Ronald Reagan when Reagan visited Temple Hillel and became the first sitting president since George Washington to visit a synagogue.
 Friedman became friends with Donald Trump in 2005, after Trump paid him a condolence call during shiva for his father.